bbredesen/go-vk/README.md

 ## Examples

 See the [go-vk-samples](https://github.com/bbredesen/go-vk-samples) repo for a number of working Vulkan samples using this library.
-The samples currently only run on Windows.
+The samples currently run on Windows and Mac.

 ## Known Issues

 * VkAccelerationStructureMatrixMotionInstanceNV - embedded bit fields in uint32_t are not handled at all...this
   structure will not behave as intended and will likely cause a crash if used.
 * H.264 and H.265 commands and types are almost certainly broken.
-There is no structured specification file similar to vk.xml (that I've found) for the video functions and required types.
-Instead, the types are directly included through vk.xml as C headers.
-As a placeholder, all of these types are defined as int32 through exceptions.json.
-These types may end up hard-coded.
+Vulkan does provide a separate XML file in the vk.xml format for those types, but reading that file has not yet been implemented in vk-gen. As a placeholder, all of these types are defined as int32 through exceptions.json.